multunus/onemdm-installer/README.md

 # OneMDMInstaller

-A library which checks whether [OneMDM](http://multunus.github.io/onemdm-server/) is installed.
+This library is a part of [OneMDM](http://multunus.github.io/onemdm-server/) project.
+It checks whether OneMDM is installed.

 ### Integrating the Library with Existing Project